commercetools/ui-kit/packages/components/data-table-manager/README.md

 ### With custom configuration settings

-The `DataTableManager` allows provides a feature for users to add custom configurations to the data table settings.
+The `DataTableManager` provides a feature for users to add custom configurations to the data table settings.

 To configure the data table manager, you can pass in your own `jsx` component and all the expected actions and states you want to control.